About Susan

 -

-Aged 11: began studying at Royal College of Music, Junior Department
+Aged 12: gained an Exhibition to study at Royal College of Music, Junior Department

 -